At a glance

 - Wofford College

 Acceptance rates for GCS students to 4-year or 2-year colleges averages about 99 percent.
 GCS students are extremely competitive for college scholarships including the South Carolina Palmetto Fellows, LIFE, Hope Award as well as Greenwood Promise.
 Through the high school guidance department, students receive encouragement and opportunities to pursue their choice of career or field of interest.
-GCS has awarded diplomas to 596 graduates since opening its doors in August 1992.
+GCS has awarded diplomas to 626 graduates since opening its doors in August 1992.
+Class of 2020: 63% of the 30 graduates had a 4.0 GPA on a 5.0 scale.

 GCS sets a 65 Percentile for achievement.
 The National Average is 50.